Latin Name: Orcinus orca

 Killer whales are sometimes called "wolves of the sea" because of their unique social and hunting habits.
 They travel in pods that range anywhere from 5 to 60 whales.
 Occasionally, lone whales will hunt and travel alone, but this is rare.
 Like humans, they have different accents and languages.
 Killer whales make unique sounds in their pods.
 They can recognize their own pod's sound and distinguish the sound from another group of killer whales.
 Studies have shown that resident killer whales tend to make more sounds than transient orcas.
 This could be because transient whales rely on stealth to trap their prey, while residents have to coordinate complicated hunting strategies.
 Both types can be extremely clever and ferocious when hunting.
 When hunting schools of fish, they encircle their prey before attacking from several sides.
 Sometimes they "beach" themselves, swimming up the shore of land or ice to feed or scare marine mammals into the water.
 If a helpless seal tries a swimming escape, it might find the waters quite dangerous.
 Several other killer whales could be waiting in the water, to feast on the prey their comrade frightened.

-How are orcas like wolves?
+Think about it: How are orcas like wolves?

 While transient and resident killer whales have different eating habits, neither type could be considered a picky eater.
 Researchers have found an incredible variety of meals in killer whales' stomachs.
 Along with a variety of fish, scientists have found squid, seals, walruses, sharks, penguins, turtles and even polar bears.
 Killer whales don't fear any creatures, on land or sea.
 They can attack and kill blue whales, the largest mammals on earth.
 They can easily destroy fearsome great white sharks and sometimes scavenge the remains of other killer whales.
 Researchers have even found the remains of a moose in a killer whale's belly!
 Exactly how did that poor moose get there?